orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 coordination with a national CSIRT (see below)

 The Steward may have the policy in paper or electronic form, but it must be "verifiable".
-As the relationships between Stewards and their Projects vary, the Policy should take into account their common mode oe operations.
+As the relationships between Stewards and their Projects vary, the Policy should take into account their common mode of operations.

 Market Surveillance Authorities may request such a Security Policy.